Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 Customizing the Acceptance Devices App

-This section describes how to customize the Acceptance Devices app in the
+Use the information in this section to customize the Acceptance Devices app in the

 Business Center